All-in-one serverless DevOps platform.

 So, now, we have a way to scan through any number of CloudWatch logs and identify where an invocation starts and ends.
 Cool.

 Now, another piece of knowledge that will be handy: CloudWatch Logs support subscriptions.
 It means you can subscribe AWS Kinesis to your logs so that it will listen to everything your Lambdas are outputting all the time.
-Then you can configure a special Lambda (call it “Log Parser”) to get automatically invoked when Kinesis receive new log data.
+Then you can configure a special Lambda (call it “Log Parser”) to get automatically invoked when Kinesis receives new log data.
 Log Parser will get the logs and break them into invocations (use the START/END notation above to identify breaking points).
 Finally, each piece of log related to one, and only one invocation, can be saved individually in a database (such as CloudSearch) for later search and debugging.

 Bam!
 You now have your logs individualized by invocation.
 No more unproductive sifting through thousands of logs to get just one invocation data.
 Here’s an illustrative diagram of this outlined implementation:

 I know, it can take several hours (maybe a few days) to set this solution up and running, and it will require some effort over time to maintain and make sure it’s running smoothly.

 Since we know you have plenty of other — more important — things to do, we have implemented this solution as a managed service, plus a bunch more features from anomaly detection to incident management and alerting.
 We call it Dashbird and thousands of developers already use and love it: we’re monitoring 200,000+ Lambda functions and counting.

 Dashbird is built by serverless developers with specifically AWS Lambda in mind

 You’re welcome to use it for free, for as long as you want 🙂